Last updated on: 16/03/2020

 Yes.
 On the user section of the list, you can filter users from a given country (click on the flag), skill (click on the level) or supported club (click on the team name, if present).
 You may also search a user by his or hers name by using the search bar.

-On the list view, the players' section indicates how many different players (not shares) exist on that particular user portfolio.
-It also includes information on how many open buying and selling orders have been placed by that user.
+On the row below, this field also displays information on how many open buying and selling orders have been placed by that user and are still pending.

-A user's performance is calculated through the sum of two key indicators: (i) 'total portfolio change' and (ii) 'overall profit or loss' in the platform.
+As an alternative measure for performance, focused instead on the returns obtained and expected in the platform, you may consider the sum of two key indicators available in the user's detail page: (i) 'total portfolio change' and (ii) 'overall profit or loss' in the platform.

 (i) 'Total portfolio change' represents the difference between the current price of the shares held on the user's portfolio and the amount initially invested on them [FAQ 2.10].
 This value may be negative if the shares have mostly lost value since your initial investment.